-We are presently operating the EXO-200 double-beta decay experiment at the WIPP underground site in southern New Mexico.
-This is one of the largest and more sophisticated experiments presently searching for neutrinoless double beta decay.
-The discovery of such a decay would establish the existence of 2-component Majorana Fermions (mundane Fermions, like the electron, are 4-component Dirac particles), demonstrate the violation of the lepton number and, possibly, establish the neutrino mass scale.
+In recent times, this interest has been focused on searches for neutrinoless double beta decay.
+The discovery of such a decay would establish the existence of 2-component Majorana Fermions (mundane Fermions, like the electron, are 4-component Dirac particles), demonstrate the violation of the lepton number conservation and, possibly, establish the neutrino mass scale.
 A short article in Physics World explains the search for neutrinoless double beta decay.

 We also have a program to develop novel radiation detectors for application to science, homeland security and medical physics.

 We have openings for new graduate students in (almost) all of the projects above.